This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to Make a Tincture

 A tincture is a method of extracting the healing properties of herbs into a combination of water and alcohol (or vinegar).
-Alcohol-based tinctures last a very long time, and extract and concentrate a maximum of the medicinal chemicals in the herbs you have chosen.
+Alcohol-based tinctures last a very long time, and they extract and concentrate the maximum amount of the medicinal chemicals in the herbs you have chosen.

-According to the delightful little book, Herbal Beginnings – Making Tea, Infusions, Decoctions, Syrup and Tincture by Kami McBride, there are a couple of ways to make tinctures.
+According to the delightful little book, Herbal Beginnings – Making Tea, Infusions, Decoctions, Syrup and Tincture by Kami McBride (affiliate), there are a couple of ways to make tinctures.

 The combination of ingredients used to extract the herbs (in this case a combination of alcohol and water) is called the menstrum.